Realistic Pantry Organization

 Start with a Plan

-Before tackling any room or drawer, you need to start with a plan.
+Before tackling any room or drawer, you need a plan.
 What are you trying to accomplish?
-Are you merely looking to do a deep clean out, or do you want to create a cohesive look, what will make this space function better you?
-These all need to be considered before you start.
+Are you merely looking to do a deep clean, or do you want to create a cohesive look that will make this space function better for you?
+All of these need to be considered before you start.
 For our pantry, I wanted to do all three.
-Take a look at my pantry before I got to work:
+Take a look at my pantry before I go to work:

 Purge & Clean

-Once we have our final goal, next comes the hard work.
+Once we have our final goal, the hard work begins.
 Before we can organize, we need to declutter.
 Start by removing all items.
-I do one section at a time, not to be overwhelmed.
-Sort into piles; trash (outdated, expired or broken pieces), donate (more on this later) and keep.
+I do one section at a time to avoid being overwhelmed.
+Sort into piles: trash (outdated, expired, or broken pieces), donate (more on this later), and keep.
 Once you have your space emptied, do a quick deep clean!

 Organic Cleaning Products for Your Home